On overseas tour, Pentagon chief strikes a low-profile amid friction at home with President Trump

 “It is especially important that members of the military, their families, our allies and our adversaries understand that the SecDef and DOD are focused on the mission and the challenges and are not distracted by the political churn,” he said.
 “It’s a time for reassurance and it needs to come from the most senior DOD leaders — the SecDef and the chairman.”

-Esper, who became Trump’s third defense chief last summer after an period of leadership upheaval at the Pentagon, has said keeping the military out of politics remains one of his central objectives.
+Esper, who became defense chief last summer after a period of leadership upheaval at the Pentagon, has said keeping the military out of politics remains one of his central objectives.

 That has proved challenging under Trump, who has repeatedly defied norms governing civil-military relations, intervening in military justice cases, treating troop events like campaign rallies and involving the military in controversial initiatives, including his border wall project and ban on travel from Muslim-majority countries.
 Just this past week, Trump appeared to suggest that the military or police may have passed on the coronavirus to an aide.

-Esper himself has been criticized for being on the wrong side of civil-military norms, drawing condemnation in June for referring to U.S. cities as a “battlespace.”
+Esper himself has been criticized for being on the wrong side of civil-military norms, drawing condemnation in June for referring to U.S. cities as a “battlespace,” a remark for which he later apologized.

 Officials said Esper’s North Africa tour was intended to highlight those countries’ potential to confront security challenges in places including Libya and the Sahel.
 That is especially important as Pentagon leaders evaluate proposals to reduce the U.S. footprint in Africa to free up forces to better compete with Russia and China.